percona/pxc-docs/docs/security/encrypt-traffic.md

 Percona XtraDB Cluster supports encryption for all types of traffic.
 Replication traffic encryption can be configured either automatically or manually.

-## Encrypting Client-Server Communication
+## Encrypt client-server communication

 Percona XtraDB Cluster uses the underlying MySQL encryption mechanism to secure communication between client applications and cluster nodes.

 MySQL generates default key and certificate files and places them in the data directory.
-You can override auto-generated files with manually created ones, as described in the section [Generating Keys and Certificates Manually](#generating-keys-and-certificates-manually).
+You can override auto-generated files with manually created ones, as described in the section [Generate keys and certificates manually](#generate-keys-and-certificates-manually).

 The auto-generated files are suitable for automatic SSL configuration, but you should use the same key and certificate files on all nodes.